yamamushi/EscapingEden/README.md

 ## Development

-Escaping Eden is currently built on Go 1.17, and relies on xterm-color256 support in the terminal.
+Escaping Eden is currently built on Go 1.17, and relies on _full_ ECMA-48 support in the terminal.

 It relies heavily on ANSI escape sequences, and will not work on terminals that do not support them.
-If you are planning on contributing to any of the UI work, it is basically mandatory that you review the [ANSI escape code documentation](https://en.wikipedia.org/wiki/ANSI_escape_code) before you start.
+If you are planning on contributing to any of the UI work, including Terminal emulation, it is essential that you review the [ANSI escape code documentation](https://en.wikipedia.org/wiki/ANSI_escape_code) before you dive in.

 ## Connecting